pierky/arouteserver/docker/README.md

 ### Generating configurations

+This is a very easy and quick way to obtain secure and feature-rich configurations for Internet Exchange route-servers, based on top of industry best practices and routing security principles.

 To generate BIRD or OpenBGPD configurations, route-server clients need to be defined in your local system, in YAML, following the [ARouteServer format](https://github.com/pierky/arouteserver/blob/master/config.d/clients.yml).

 The clients need to be stored in a local file, `~/clients.yml` for example.